 Revenue growth in our business is driven by several factors and one such factor is new product introductions.
-While our recently released products in 2014 - enlighten- Q4'14 and excel HR- Q2'14 - have resulted in the growth of our revenue over the last seven quarters ended December 31, 2015, sales of our truSculpt product introduced in 2012 have not penetrated the market to the degree we had expected.
+While our recently released products in 2014 - enlighten- Q4'14 and excel HR- Q2'14 - have resulted in growth of our revenue since their introduction, there can be no assurance that we will continue to experience growth in our revenue.